cardiac-surgery/cardiac-surgery.github.io/README.md

 cardiac-surgery.github.io
 =========================

-This is the site for [https://cardiac-surgery.github.io](https://cardiac-surgery.github.io/) We aim to help provide clarity for all users on the internet around what heartbleed is and the damage it caused for most of the users of the internet today.
+This was the site for [https://cardiac-surgery.github.io](https://cardiac-surgery.github.io/) We aimed to help provide clarity for all users on the internet around what heartbleed is and the damage it caused for most of the users of the internet today.

-Please feel free to contribute and help keep this up to date!
+This site has now been unpublished and the repository is "unmaintained".
+The code remains online in Git hosting for reference purposes.

 Note: providing a PR is considered an implicit license grant for your modifications to be distributed under the same license that the site is